cobwebch/svconnector/Documentation/Installation/Index.rst

 .. _installation-updating:

-Updating to 1.1.0
+Updating to 3.0.0
 ^^^^^^^^^^^^^^^^^

-In version 1.1.0 the “sv1” class was moved to the root of the extension and renamed :code:`sv_connector_base` as this made much more sense.
-The backward compatibility was ensured by keeping the “sv1” class, which is now just an empty wrapper for the base class.
+The base connector service class was renamed from :code:`sv_connector_base` to :code:`\Cobweb\Svconnector\Service\ConnectorBase`.
+There is **no backward compatibility layer**.
+You need to change your existing services to use that new class.

-If you designed an extension which extended the “sv1” class, it would be good to change it to extend the “base” class instead, although this is not necessary.
+Furthermore, the even older "sv1" class was also definitively removed.